 Hot cross buns are a classic Easter treat.
 However, at some supermarket bakeries it’s impossible to tell from the label if your buns contain palm oil or not.

-At New World and Pak’nSave, both part of the Foodstuffs stable, not all the hot cross buns from their bakeries had an ingredients list (products made in-store don’t require one).
-Those that did only listed “vegetable oil” – a catch-all label for any oil derived from vegetables.
+At New World and Pak’nSave, both part of the Foodstuffs stable, not all the hot cross buns from their bakeries have an ingredients list (products made in-store don’t require one).
+Those that do might just list “vegetable oil” – a catch-all label for any oil derived from vegetables.

 Could it be palm oil?
 Yes.
 A Foodstuffs spokesperson confirmed some of its in-store bakeries used palm oil.

-Countdown used canola oil in its hot cross buns.
-Unlike New World and Pak’nSave, Countdown’s buns all had ingredients lists on the packs.
+At Countdown, palm oil is used in its Brioche Fruit, Brioche Chocolate, and Choco Mini Brioche hot cross buns.
+The store’s other hot cross buns are made with canola oil.
+Unlike New World and Pak’nSave, Countdown’s buns have ingredients listed on the packs.

 Hot cross buns are far from the only product where palm oil may be lurking.
-If the ingredients list contains “vegetable oil”, there’s a good chance there’s palm oil.
+If the ingredients list states the food contains “vegetable oil”, there’s a good chance it’s palm oil.

 Manufacturers love palm oil because it’s cheap and versatile.
 However, it comes with a huge environmental cost.
 Palm oil plantations in Indonesia threaten the habitat of Sumatran tigers, rhinos and orangutans.
-Fires from deforestation are the largest source of greenhouse gas emissions for the country.
+Globally, palm oil production generates 9% of worldwide greenhouse gas emissions.

 Both Countdown and Foodstuffs belong to the Roundtable on Sustainable Palm Oil (RSPO), a largely industry-led initiative set up to certify “good” oil.